Rubicon Project Fees Explainer

 Our revenue is made up of the portion of ad spend on our platform that we retain as fees for the services we provide to our clients.
 As of November 1, 2017, we have eliminated our buyer fees on ad spend across every marketplace type, auction dynamic and product set.
 Therefore, our revenue is now made up of two different types of fees, which are summarized below.

 However, some sellers that allocate their inventory through a “downstream” decisioning process following our auction prefer or require that we submit our bids to them net of our fees, so that our bid matches the amount we will owe them if we win.
 This is known as net bidding.
-In these instances, we reduce the clearing amount of the winning bid in our auction by the amount of the marketplace fee we will retain if the bid is successful in the downstream process.
-Net bidding amounts can vary across transactions, but the aggregate monthly marketplace fees we earn in net bidding transactions are generally consistent with the marketplace fees we earn in other transactions.
+In these instances, we reduce the clearing amount of the winning bid in our auction by the amount of the transaction fee we will retain if the bid is successful in the downstream process.
+Net bidding amounts can vary across transactions, but the aggregate monthly transaction fees we earn in net bidding transactions are generally consistent with the transaction fees we earn in other transactions.

 PLATFORM ACCESS FEES